Zynh0722/dungeon-world/src/pages/classes/ranger.md

 When you strike an enemy with two weapons at once, add an extra 1d4 damage for your off-hand strike.
 ### Camouflage

-When you keep still in natural surroundings, enemies never spot you until you make a movement.
+When you **keep still in natural surroundings**, enemies never spot you until you make a movement.
 ### Man’s Best Friend

-When you allow your animal companion to take a blow that was meant for you, the damage is negated and your animal companion’s ferocity becomes 0.
+When you **allow your animal companion to take a blow that was meant for you**, the damage is negated and your animal companion’s ferocity becomes 0.
 If its ferocity is already 0 you can’t use this ability.
 When you have a few hours of rest with your animal companion its ferocity returns to normal.
 ### Blot Out the Sun

 When you volley you may spend extra ammo before rolling.
 For each point of ammo spent you may choose an extra target.
 Roll once and apply damage to all targets.